Atlassian Intelligence transform content tone: A complete guide

 What is Atlassian Intelligence?

-Atlassian Intelligence is a collection of AI features that are now part of Atlassian's cloud products, like Jira, Confluence, and Trello.
-Think of it as a little AI helper built right into the tools you already use every day.
+Atlassian Intelligence is a collection of powerful AI features that are now part of Atlassian's cloud products, like Jira, Confluence, and Trello.
+Think of it as a helpful AI assistant built right into the tools you already use every day.
 It’s powered by a mix of Atlassian's own tech and models from OpenAI, all working behind the scenes to help you write, summarize, and find things a bit faster.

-Its main goal is to make you more efficient, but with one big catch: it only works within the Atlassian ecosystem.
-It can help you draft a Confluence page from a few notes, give you the short version of a long comment thread in Jira, or even translate a "plain English" request into a complex JQL query.
+Its main goal is to make you more efficient by providing deep integration within the Atlassian suite.
+It can help you draft a Confluence page from a few notes, give you the short version of a long comment thread in Jira, or even translate a "plain English" request into a JQL query.

 One of its most talked-about features is the ability to change the tone of your text on the fly, and that's what we're going to focus on here.